Fundamental Graphics Functions

 rectangle(left, top, right, bottom);

-In this tutorial, we learned the fundamentals of graphics programming in C. We explored the basic functions required to set up the graphics environment, display a menu, and draw shapes such as circles, lines, and rectangles.
-By enhancing the example program, we improved its readability and provided detailed explanations of the concepts.
+In this tutorial, we learned the fundamentals of graphics programming in C: setting up the graphics environment, displaying a menu, and drawing circles, lines, and rectangles.
 Remember to include the necessary header files and link the graphics library during compilation to successfully run graphics programs in C.